ErickAgrazal/ta-bulk-testing/README.md

 $ ta-bulk-test --help

-  This is a cli program that helps you make bulk testing to twilio\'s autopilot infraestructure.
+  This is a cli program that helps you make bulk testing to twilio's autopilot infraestructure.
 It uses a csv file fixtures as input and returns a json report if needed.

   Usage